singh-man/books/crackingTheCoding/17_hard.md

 We should instead cache the result.
 We do this using a hash table which maps from the current substring to the ParseResult object.

-We don't actually need tomake the current substring a key.
+We don't actually need to make the current substring a key.
 The start index in the string sufficiently represents the substring.
 After all, if we were to use the substring, we'd really be using sentence.substring(start, sentence. length).
 This hash table will map from a start index to the best parsing from that index to the end of the string.

 And, since the start index is the key, we don't need  a true hash  table at all.
 We can just use an array of ParseResult objects.
 This will also serve the purpose of mapping from an index to an object.